zachthenerd169/uiowa-rmc/GIT_README.md

 ###Branch Structure
 The repository is divided into a single master branch, a single development branch, and many experimental branches.
 * The **master branch** contains the code that is **guaranteed** to work on the robot.
 This will generally have less features that the development branch but is considered the safest code to run.
-* The **development branch** contains the code that has the **most features**, but has not been sufficiantly tested as a whole system to be guaranteed to function without error.
+* The **development branch** contains the code that has the **most features**, but has not been sufficiently tested as a whole system to be guaranteed to function without error.
 * The **experimental branches** contain code under development, and should differ from the development branch by only a **single feature**.

 ###Code Structure